BawCOS/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ## F-statistic: 76.22 on 2 and 397 DF,  p-value: < 2.2e-16
 ```

 Let's plot the data and the regression line.
 The impact of putting in the categorical variable `Student` is to just shift the intercept.
-The slope remains the same.
+The slope remains the same, Figure \@ref(fig:scat305-fig).